 - Know how long you must legally keep each document you put in an employee file.
 Our Recordkeeping Desktop Reference can help you stay compliant with document retention.

 - Create a checklist (either electronic or on paper) showing what needs to be recorded and kept, how to document that information, and how long to keep it.

 - Develop a secure system for destroying employee records once you do not have to legally retain them.
-Consider not only paper files or even computer-based records, but the hard drives of computers you take out of service and any copies that employees might have saved to mobile devices or home-office computers.
+Consider not only paper files or computer-based records, but also consider the hard drives of computers you take out of service and any copies that employees might have saved to mobile devices or home-office computers.

 - Some organizations may need to maintain additional documents (i.e., safety training) to report to government agencies.
 These should be kept in a separate and secure file for each type of record along with their corresponding reports.